by Gregory James

 “Whatever occurs under the aegis of Washington decision-making is, by definition, noble, beyond the reach of ethical or legal condemnation.
 Mistakes are made, but the ends themselves simply cannot be questioned.
 Some opinion-makers insist that the U.S. represents an entirely new kind of empire, more benign and less exploitative than previous empires.
 It follows that the actions of a benevolent empire demand more flexible criteria for judgment… Those standing in the way of U.S. power often find themselves depicted as impediments to human progress, as enemies of democracy and Western civilization, perhaps even as the reincarnation of Hitler and the Nazis.” ~Carl Boggs, ”The Crimes of Empire – Rogue Superpower and World Domination“

-And let me be clear; I am not just out to get capitalism; I am not “anti-American”; and despite the immediate conclusions to which some of my blind commentators leap, just because I am pointing out the obvious faults in the current establishment, this does not by implication make me a “socialist”.
+Let me be clear; I am not just out to get capitalism; I am not “anti-American”; and despite the immediate conclusions to which some of my hasty commentators leap, just because I am pointing out the obvious faults in the current establishment, this does not by implication make me a “socialist”.
 I Know Better than to align “my identity” to any ideology.
 To be sure, I do tend to agree more with the socialist model than that of capitalism — in general — however socialism too is not perfect, nor could it ever be applied perfectly because it will never matter whose words we decree as policy or whose face is printed on the money so long as the People refuse to look at the madman behind the curtain!
 Capitalism, democracy, socialism, anti-Americanism, liberalism, or any other “ism” — these are just ideas.
 They are ideas we live by, and so they constitute the “reality” of our ponerized society and thus the pathocrats who control it, but the ideas themselves are not actually Real.
 Observe, as an example, that while you may love an idea, an idea will never love you back!

 We have come to depend on ideas so completely that we accept anything so long as it goes along with the other ideas we identify with.
-People seldom stop to think critically.
-This is true with any idea, and therefore, the modern religious, pseudo-scientific, and new-age ideas floating around most often offer another kind of ideological escapism — countering (perhaps) the secular status-quo, however still only idea-based with no practical applicability.
-Nothing — or far too little — is done to really change oneself or the faulty establishment.
+We seldom stop to think critically.
+This is true with any idea, and therefore, the modern religious, pseudo-scientific, and new-age ideas floating around most often offer another kind of ideological escapism — countering (perhaps) the secular status quo, however still only idea-based with no practical applicability.
+More often than not, nothing — or far too little — is done to really change oneself or the faulty establishment.
 From the idea that someone is coming to Save us (when things finally get bad enough, and which, according to the same people, is usually right around the corner) to the ideas that “everything is perfect”, “we are all One”, “it’s all an illusion”, “you create your own reality”, and the like, none of it really means anything beyond just an idea unless we actually Work to Realize Truth.
 Then, we quickly find out how challenging it is to truly Understand what such ideas really mean, and how impractical they are as only ideas.
 Without the earnest Work of Knowing Thyself and applying that Knowledge to life in a methodical, meticulous, and objective way, such ideas are actually more dangerous than helpful!

 So many compelling books, videos, and seminars are presented these days that preach a good deal of “Truth”, in theory.
 However, what they most often do not present is what to do to Realize that Truth — or they tell you that you’re already “perfect” or “chosen”; or that at some long-predetermined date in the very near future we’ll all be Saved or Enlightened and our problems will just melt away; that all you have to do is this or that simple little exercise or repeat these few peaceful words a few times a day, etc. But most do not outline any real method at all, or they just tell you to “meditate” and you’ll magically become a better person.
 They tell you to avoid anything that causes a negative reaction and to ignore anyone or anything that says otherwise.

 Now, to anyone capable of (or not dogmatically bound from) reason, this idea is obviously quite dubious.
 That’s why, most often, what these groups really condemn is thinking!
 “Feel”, but whatever you do, don’t think!
 Thinking is the enemy, thinking is too distracting; it takes you away from the moment; it’s the work of the “dark forces”; you’re not smart enough to know what’s best for you, anyway.
-Just make sure to keep feeling — which I would agree with, except that the kind of “feelings” most of these new-age types mean is the touchy-feely/good tidings/wishful thinking/”Love and Light” sorts of “positive” emotional feelings (not intense, vigilant Feeling Awareness of the Mind, Body, Energy, and their respective and interacting processes).
+Just make sure to keep feeling — which I would agree with, except that the kind of “feelings” most of these new-age “systems” mean is the touchy-feely/good tidings/wishful thinking/”Love and Light” sorts of “positive” emotional feelings (not intense, vigilant Feeling Awareness of the Mind, Body, Energy, and their respective and interacting processes).
 Of course, we all prefer being happy (as discussed in Part II) but ignoring Truth in preference of wishful thinking and so-called “good tidings” is to engage in a pretense.
 Therefore any “happiness” achieved via this manner is also a pretense — a temporarily satisfying yet precarious hypocrisy; in every sense, a bourgeois luxury.

 And the best most of these types of “systems” can offer in the way of a “method” is to ignore or “purge the negative” feelings with swinging crystals, herbal potions, or pseudo-psychological group “therapy”.
 Some groups even present “methods” of impromptu roll-playing, acting out your frustrations against the world or your parents, etc., and simply scream, shout, curse and basically throw a tantrum (the more dramatic and primal the better), so to “purge the negativity”.
 I tell you, you need to do better than just twirl a crystal or throw a manufactured tantrum to sort your issues and reconnect with the True Nature.
 If anything, I’d say that if these are the kinds of practices that appeal to you, you likely need to address a lot more than you think (presuming you are not against thinking, that is).

-Thinking, reasoning, contemplating, and observing the processes of the intellect are all vital to objectivity and Right Living.
+Thinking, reasoning, contemplating, and observing the processes of the intellect are all vital to the discernment of Reality and Right Living.
 It’s all about the quality and direction of your thinking that determines the quality and direction of the ideas you believe in.
 You can only move toward Truth or away from it — that’s it.
 It is what makes sense to you that defines you or defiles you; nothing more, nothing less.
 Do you face Truth, or do you keep lots of ideas about what “truth” must be?
 Either you move toward Truth by honoring it above all else, or you worship ideas with no critical thinking into their meaning or implications, with no (or much too little) objectivity as to the reasonability of these ideas.
 If you don’t truly Know Thyself and deeply Understand the ideas to which you subscribe, you are not honoring Truth.
 Even if those ideas represent True Principles, if the ideas are not being applied toward those Principles, then you are lying to yourself.

 People seem to be very confused by Truth; “what does it mean?”
 It isn’t complicated; just get your head straight!
 By “Truth”, I mean simply the most clear and definite, objective recognition of Reality possible.
 And if you really don’t know, if certainty isn’t possible, then simply admit it!
 That’s Truth!
 And it is the Way to deepen and extend Truth — through you, from you, and in our world.
 While there will always be people at different levels of this recognition, we — as individuals and as a society — can continue to reach for ever-deeper objectivity and understanding of Truth.
 This involves being clear enough to abandon even our dearest beliefs in light of new realizations; to stop clinging to fairy tales and hero myths; and to stop turning a blind eye to the facts just because it doesn’t fit our preferred ideas.
 Truth is not a goal, it is the Path.
 So long as we continue to move toward Truth, in every manner possible, we are complete in our surrender unto Divine Virtue and the Natural Grace of it’s Way.